crookedneighbor/bladebarringer.com/README.md

 These values expire, so you may need to repeat the process if too much time passes between fetching them and making the requests.

-Finally, set the `PLAYLIST_ID` and `PLAYLIST_SLUG` evironmental variables.
-To find the `PLAYLIST_ID`, simply copy the link to the playlist on Spotify, and copy the id portion from the link.
+Finally, set the `SPOTIFY_PLAYLIST_ID` and `PLAYLIST_SLUG` evironmental variables.
+To find the `SPOTIFY_PLAYLIST_ID`, simply copy the link to the playlist on Spotify, and copy the id portion from the link.
 For the `PLAYLIST_SLUG`, set it to whatever you want the slug of the url to be.
 For instance, for a 2024 playlist, the slug could be `2024`.

 Finally, from the root of the repo, run: